tchajed/sys-verif-fa25/docs/syllabus.md

 ## Prerequisites

 The two main requirements are "mathematical maturity" and "programming experience."
-Mathematical maturity means you're comfortable with the precision of using and learning new math, which is required to understand program proofs.
-Programming experience is needed since the proofs will be programs written in the Coq proof assistant (which you'll need to be able to learn efficiently).
+Mathematical maturity means you're comfortable with being precise and learning new math, which is required to understand program proofs.
+Programming experience is needed since the proofs will be programs written in the Rocq Prover (which you'll need to be able to learn efficiently).

-You do not need to have any experience with the Coq proof assistant.
+You do not need to have any experience with the Rocq prover.

 You do not need to have used Go before.
 We will verify code written in Go, but you won't be writing or modifying it (except optionally as part of the project).
 You should be able to get up-to-speed in reading Go quickly if you have some familiarity with C syntax.

 ## Assignments and grading

-There will be two programming assignments in Coq, one written theory assignment, and a final project in Coq.
+There will be two programming assignments in Rocq, one written theory assignment, and a final project in Rocq.
 See the [assignments page](./assignments/) for details.

 Grading: